 6.2 Data transfer modes

 Sending files over the network is an essential part of our simulations in GridSim.
-It is briefly described below and the detailed description can be found in [20].
+It is briefly described below, more details can be found in [20].
 When a simulated entity (i.e. computational node) executes a ”transfer the file” command, the file is stored to the output queue and then it is processed by the underlying network model.
 If there are several network links connected to the entity, then each of them has its own queue.
 We have used two file transfer modes provided by the GridSim framework:

 – Sequential: files are transferred one by one in the order as they appear in the queue, only one transfer at a time is performed.
 This corresponds to modeling a network link as an unary space-shared resource.